AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 ```
 <img src="../../assets/images/deepwalk/BFS.png" alt="Breadth-First-Search-Random-Walk">

 From the images we can see the differences between the resulting random walks.
 Each problem will have its own perfect `p` and `q` parameters so we can treat them as hyperparameters to tune.
 For now, let's just set the parameters to `p=0.5` and `q=0.25` but feel free to experiment with other parameters as well.
 Also, we're going to use the `karate-club` implementation of `BiasedRandomWalker` for the simplicity sake.
-Pleasd note that biased sampling takes longer to calculate, so grid searching the optimal hyperparameters is a long procedure.
+Please note that biased sampling takes longer to calculate, so grid searching the optimal hyperparameters is a long procedure.

 ```python
 # Biased random walks